opendevstack/opendevstack.github.io/doc/development-guide.md

 Learn all about how to make changes to OpenDevStack in your organisation and how to contribute those changes back upstream.

+This guides assumes you have followed the getting-started guide, and have cloned the ODS repositories to your local BitBucket instance.

 For the rest of this guide, we will use "ACME" as the organisation name, which you will need to replace appropriately.